amandasposito/amandasposito.github.io/_posts/2018-04-11-elixir-process-and-this-thing-called-otp.markdown

 ![supervision-tree](/assets/images/elixir-process/supervision-tree.png)

-This is very important as it enables us to provide fault tolerance, because when we have a problem with our code, the last thing we want is that it affects the end user.
+This is very important as it enables us to provide fault tolerance because when we have a problem with our code, the last thing we want is that it affects the end-user.
 By monitoring processes, we can identify when something unexpected happens and work on it, terminating the process with an issue and restarting it, thus, the process returns to its initial state, giving us time to act and solve the issue that caused the error.

 ### How does this work for concurrency?